genexus-books/Saia/saia-docs/docs/apis/AssistantsAPI.md

 ## GET /request/{requestId}/status

-Retrieves the status of a request.
+Retrieve the status of a request.

 ### Parameters